- 20 June 2017

-Everyone residing in the Netherlands has to be registered as tenant/resident at the address where he/she spends (most of) their nights.
-The municipality will register you at the address where you are living.
-If you do not have a home address, you can specify an alternative address (i.e. briefadres).
+Everyone residing in the Netherlands has to be registered as a tenant/resident at the address where he/she spends (most of) their nights.
+The municipality will register you at the address where you reside.
+If you do not have a home address, you can specify an alternative address (briefadres).
 An alternative address is the address of a family member, friend or acquaintance who has agreed to collect your mail.

-This person must also make sure that you actually receive your mail.
+This person must make sure that you actually receive your mail.
 During the application for an alternative address, the municipality will check whether you really do not have a home address.
-It is not possible to provide an alternative address online.

 - the application form for an alternative address (Aanvraagformulier briefadres), which you have completed and signed